aryan-r22/Brain-Age-Estimation-Evaluation/README.md

 22. Lagrangian Twin Support Vector Regression(LTSVR)

 ## Analysing the codes
-The ideal set of parameters can be found using `Grid_Searcher.m` (wherever applicable), and the final results can be inferenced from 'Main_Code.m`.
+The ideal set of parameters can be found using `Grid_Searcher.m` (wherever applicable), and the final results can be inferenced from `Main_Code.m`.

 ## Acknowledgements